Mani Ram Bagri

 Ch.
 Mani Ram Bagri (1 January 1920 – 31 January 2012) was an Indian parliamentarian and political activist.
-He served three terms in the Indian Parliament, first from 1962 to 1967, and then again from 1977 to 1984.
+He served three terms in the Indian Parliament, first from 1962 to 1967, and then again from 1977 to 1984 [Consisting of two terms: 1977-1980 and 1980-1984].
 He belonged to the league of parliamentary opposition socialists like Dr. Ram Manohar Lohia and Jayaprakash Narayan.

 Known widely throughout North India during his tenure as the "de facto" Leader of Opposition in the Lok Sabha, Bagri was widely considered to be one of the most prolific Socialist leaders of his time.
 He was party to the nation's international visits to the USSR, including the summit that led to the Tashkent Declaration, as well as the Warsaw Pact socialist republics in the 1960s.
 He is also notable for being the first speaker to address the International Parliamentary Conference in Hindi, his mother tongue.

 Early life and education, 1920-1947

 Mani Ram Bagri was born in the village of Ban Mandori, Hissar District, Haryana (erstwhile Panjab) on 1 January 1920.
 He participated in various national movements at a very young age and joined the Socialist movement led by Acharya Narendra Deva, Jayaprakash Narayan and Dr Rammanohar Lohia.
 Little is documented about his formative years, as he did not graduate from higher-level institutions.
 During his 20s, he developed a close friendship with Lohia, and the two remained allies both politically and personally, for the rest of their lives.